 If you’re based in the South of England, then you’ll be pleased to learn that there are hundreds of seasonal activities taking place right on, or near to, your doorstep in the coming months.
 If you’re within reach of the Great Northern railway line, then you’ll find there are several dozen fantastic stops worth visiting over the season.
-Let’s run through some of the most eye-catching.
+Let’s run through some of the most eye-catching Great Northern route events.

-In late December, this little market town will play host to a range of festive activities, including carol singing in the town’s marketplace.
+In late December, this little market town will play host to a range of festive activities.
+Including carol singing in the town’s marketplace.
 Hitchin has an extensive history, and it’s home to some fantastically-preserved buildings.
-Every year, the local knitting society (Hitchin stitchin’) host a yarn festival – but you’ll need to wait until next year for the next one.
+Every year, the local knitting society (Hitchin stitchin’) host a yarn festival.
+You’ll need to wait until next year for the next one.

 To bring in the New Year, Bar & Beyond in Stevenage are putting on an exclusive party, featuring the beatmatching talents of superstar DJ Nathan Dawe.
-In February, the town will host its annual beer and cider festival, at which purveyors from all around will be flogging their finest brews.
+In February, the town will host its annual beer and cider festival.
+Purveyors from all around will be flogging their finest brews.
 Travelling from Hitchin to Stevenage is easy: you’re a mere five-minute train ride away.